shalzz/shalzz.github.io/content/blog/joys-of-traveling.md

 How I started travelling not as a tourist but a local.
 Travelling by not planning but rather being in the flow.

-Start where you feel being called to.

-Traveling as a local
 They live life as raw as possible
 With minimal convenience
 You have to figure out daily chores; cooking, laundry, cleaning, and of course